Common Mistakes Car Accident Victims Make and How to Avoid Them

 Unfortunately, their initial offer is often inadequate and less than you deserve.
 It is always a good idea to consult a car accident attorney before accepting anything the insurance company has to offer.

-Your lawyer knows how to handle the insurance company, protect your rights, and ensure you are receiving adequate compensation for your injuries, lost wages, medical bills, property damage, emotional turmoil, and more.
+Your lawyer knows how to handle the insurance company, protect your rights, and ensure you receive adequate compensation for your injuries, lost wages, medical bills, property damage, emotional turmoil, and more.

 Tips for negotiating a fair settlement include: